adamglowacki/systemd/notes.md

+Why init scripts are not perfect:
+* everything has to be written manually, from scratch
+* start script: usually it's not a single binary to be run (redirect output to files, logs should be rotated, PID has to be stored somewhere, it's nice to inform the admin about crash, maybe automatic rerun but not too many, ...)
+* stop script: locate the process and send a signal
+* we can't use them since we are not `root`; so CRON + our own not-init scripts

 What it does:
 * PID 1 and everything else
 * socket & D-Bus activation for starting services (what is that?)